JawadAlSaeed/HelpDesk-Project/README.md

   3. Frequently Asked Questions (FAQs)

 In the IT application, it will have the basic functions to view requests such as:
-  1. View all requests and search through them.
+  1. View all requests and search through them
-  2. Switch the state of the requests.
+  2. Switch the state of the requests
-  3. Email users of requests.
+  3. Email users of requests
-  4. Delete requests.
+  4. Delete requests
+  5. View attachment

 --------------------------------------------------------------------------------------------
 ## The Website